EXO Fire Protection Safety

 No casual bypassing of life-safety functions

-Hot work, tools, and work environment
+Hot work, tools, and work areas

 Hot work review and fire prevention measures